 - Early Literacy – More than 1 in 3 children in the U.S. begin kindergarten without the tools they need to learn to read, according to the American Academy of Pediatrics.
 Literacy is a core focus of this curriculum, and teachers will learn the skills needed to ensure students are literate at an early age.

 - Behavior Issues – The program prepares teachers to assist children who are struggling with self-regulation, address behavior issues and integrate behavior modification into the classroom.
-Special needs are often not identified in early childhood and the Master of Arts in Early Childhood Education can help teachers address and recognize special needs and developmental delays.
+Special needs are often not identified in early childhood and the online Master of Arts in Early Childhood Education can help teachers address and recognize special needs and developmental delays.

-Master in Early Childhood Education Curriculum
+Masters in Early Childhood Education Curriculum

 - ECE550 Developing Literacy & Reading Proficiency in Early Grades (3)